Does the question, “Could Weight Loss Be Making Your Diabetes Worse” surprise you???

 In summary, while weight loss can be an important part of diabetes management, it is not the only factor to consider.

-A broader, more holistic approach that includes healthy eating, exercise, stress reduction, and good sleep may be more effective—and safer—in the long run.
+A broader, more holistic approach that includes healthy eating habits, exercise, stress reduction, and good sleep may be more effective—and safer—in the long run.

 Always consult with a healthcare provider before making significant changes to your diabetes management plan.